 Book Club Edition (BCE) A separate edition of a book usually printed especially for a book club.
 Practice varies among book clubs in distinguishing their editions.
 Hardback book club editions may have the words “Book Club Edition” printed on the front flap of the dust jacket.
 The absence of a price on the dust jacket is also an indication that the book may be a book club edition.
 Sometimes book clubs will put a bind stamp on the rear board of a trade edition and print a supply of dust jackets without a price or (now) bar code.

 Bookplate A pasted-in sign of ownership, usually on the front pasted down endpaper.
 Modern bookplates are pressure sensitive (peel-and-stick) as opposed to the older bookplates that were made with water-activated adhesive (lick-and-stick).
 Some bookplates from the 19th century were quite elaborate with engravings or other decoration.
-Some book plates, usually the older ones, can be quite collectable in their own right.
-Modern and unnoteworthy bookplates, especially those casually added or untidily annotated, can significantly reduce the value of a book.
+Some book plates, usually the older ones, can be quite collectable in their own right and may add to the desirability of the book, especially if the bookplate indicates that it was owned by someone of note or connected with the book in some way.
+Modern and un-noteworthy bookplates, especially those casually added or untidily annotated, can significantly reduce the value of a book.

 Bookworm The larva of insects which attack books, eating their way through the pages and leaving holes, or wormholes.
 Also, of course, the term is applied to someone who always has their head in a book.